solisgb/xyts/README.md

 # xyts
 xy time series

-It records xy graphs using data stored in a database
+It records xy graphs stored in a database using matplotlib